DInfanger/pvaluefunctions/README.md

     overriden if null values are outside of this range.
   - `together`: Logical.
 Indicating if graphics for multiple estimates should be displayed together or on separate plots.
+  - `nrow`: (optional) Integer greater than 0 indicating the number of rows when `together = FALSE` is specified for multiple estimates.
+    Used in `facet_wrap` in ggplot2.
+  - `ncol`: (optional) Integer greater than 0 indicating the number of columns when `together = FALSE` is specified for multiple estimates.
+    Used in `facet_wrap` in ggplot2.
   - `plot_p_limit`: Numerical value indicating the lower limit of the y-axis.
 Must be greater than 0 for a logarithmic scale (i.e. `log_yaxis = TRUE`).